emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 ## Kolmogorov-Smirnov Goodness-of-Fit Test

-Second step in Monte Carli simulation involves calculating probability distribution for each stochastic component in the problem.
+Second step in Monte Carlo simulation is calculating probability distribution for each stochastic component in the problem.
 The Kolmogorov-Smirnov (K-S) test is used to decide